 Janah, “Not sure.
-It’s not an FBI issue, it’s not anybody’s issue because letting dog lick you is not illegal..”
+It’s not a law enforcement issue, it’s not anybody’s issue because letting dog lick your puss is not illegal.”

 “Let’s anonymously contact the parents, with the news bound to hit about abducted families and five captors, we can use the hypnosis excuse.
 We did it once before and it worked.
 Wait…we don’t know who the girl is, do we?”

 “Good point.
-Ask Grace B to see if she can search for the video posted via IPs around Alliance.
+Ask Grace B to see if she can search for the video.
 We have no idea about the phone so that’s out as a source.”

-I find Grace B in the kitchen setting out appetizers, Swedish meatballs in brown gravy, butter crackers accompany.
+I find Grace B in the kitchen setting out appetizers, Swedish meatballs in brown gravy, slices of sharp cheddar, butter crackers accompany.

 “We need you to see if you can locate the girl in the dog video, quietly please.
 Janah suggested looking through IPs in Alliance, you may have other methods.”

 “Emma B has it already, there is one problem.”